-You may have the right to ask Samsara for a copy of your personal data; to correct, delete or restrict processing of your personal data; and to obtain the personal data you provide in a structured, machine readable format.
-In addition, you can object to the processing of your personal data in some circumstances (in particular, where we don’t have to process the data to meet a contractual or other legal requirement).
+Depending on the applicable data protection and privacy laws in your jurisdiction, you may have certain rights.
+You may have the right to know what personal information Samsara has collected about you and to ask Samsara for a copy of your personal data; for information about how it has been processed; to correct, delete or restrict processing of your personal data; and to obtain the personal data you provided in a structured, machine-readable format.
+In addition, you may object to the processing of your personal data in some circumstances (in particular, where we don’t have to process the data to meet a contractual or other legal requirement).
 Where we have asked for your consent, you may withdraw consent at any time.
-If you ask to withdraw your consent to Samsara processing your data, this will not affect any processing which has already taken place at that time.
+If you ask to withdraw your consent to Samsara processing your personal data, this will not affect any processing which has already taken place at that time.

 8. Updates to this privacy notice

 We reserve the right to update this privacy notice at any time, and we will provide you with or make such new privacy notice available when we make any updates.
 We may also notify you in other ways from time to time about the processing of your personal data.